INDUSTRIAL & OFFLINE

 |

-This information appears to be incorrect, as new information states that this float bridge was installed to allow New York Dock to continue carfloat service while the New York City Department of Transportation (NYCDOT) reconstructed First Avenue between 58th and 39th Streets.
-This better explains why the bridge was not in service long (once First Avenue reconstruction was completed it was no longer needed) and why it is not used to this day (as NYNJ apparently receives modern sized freight cars without difficulty at "Bush 2" bridge).
+This previous information is invalidated as research reflects that this float bridge was in fact installed to allow New York Dock to continue carfloat service while the New York City Department of Transportation (NYCDOT) reconstructed First Avenue between 58th and 39th Streets.

 City of New York, Department of Transportation - Bureau of Highway